Schelluinen

 Schelluinen ([sxɛˈlœynə(n)]) is a village in the Dutch province of South Holland.
 It is a part of the municipality of Molenlanden, and lies about 4 km west of Gorinchem.

 In 2017, the village of Schelluinen had 1,426 inhabitants.
-The built-up area of the village was 0.23 km², and contained 342 residences.

-The statistical area "Schelluinen", which also can include the peripheral parts of the village, as well as the surrounding countryside, has a population of around 1240.
+The built-up area of the village was 0.23 km2, and contained 342 residences.
+The statistical area "Schelluinen", which can include the peripheral parts of the village, as well as the surrounding countryside, has a population of around 1240.

 Schelluinen was a separate municipality between 1817 and 1986, when it became part of Giessenlanden, which in 2019 merged into Molenlanden.

 General

 Schelluinen lies near the N216 and has a public elementary school called Het Tweespan.
-Furthermore, the village has a playground, petting zoo, tennis, skating and gym association.
+The village has a playground, petting zoo, tennis, skating and gym association.
 The local football club is VV Schelluinen.
 There is also a branch of the CBR located in the village.